Danish reformer gets EU antitrust stick; German to police the Internet

 Denmark’s Margrethe Vestager, a former economy minister who steered her country through austere reforms in recent years, takes on a post with the power to veto state aid granted unfairly to companies and to block multi-billion euro mergers.

-Her power lies in her ability to levy fines of as much as 10 percent of global revenues on companies found guilty of anti-competitive behavior, as shown by in the billion-euro sanctions against Microsoft and Intel by her predecessors.
+Her power lies in her ability to levy fines of as much as 10 percent of global revenues on companies found guilty of anti-competitive behaviour, as evidenced in the billion-euro sanctions against Microsoft and Intel by her predecessors.

 A career politician who started off as a stagiaire” (intern) in the European Parliament, 46-year-old Vestager has been considered by Danish media and pollsters as the most powerful person in government, even above Prime Minister Helle Thorning-Schmidt.